yWorks/yfiles-graphs-for-streamlit/README.md

 - `parent`
 - `heat` (edges and nodes share a heat mapping)

 changeable edge arguments:

 - `label`
 - `color`
+    - The default is `#15afac`
 - `heat` (edges and nodes share a heat mapping)
 - `thickness_factor`
+    - The default is `1`
 - `properties`
 - `directed`
+    - The default is the given argument when instantiating the Streamlit Widget
 - `styles`

-### 1. Change node and edge

 Nodes and edges can be modified.
 E.g. color, size etc.
-To do so, change the respective field of a node/edge.
-Every node is structured like this:

-    {'id': ..., 'properties': {'label': ..., ...}, 'color': ..., 'size': (55,55)}

-Every edge is structured like this:
+Node: Each node should have the keys id: int and properties: typing.Dict.

-    {'id': ..., 'start': ..., 'end': ..., 'properties': {'label': ..., ...} , 'color': ...}
+    {'id': ..., 'properties': {'label': ..., ...}}

+Edge: Each edge has the keys id: int, start: int, end: int and properties: typing.Dict.

+    {id: int, start: int, end: int and properties: typing.Dict.}

-### 2. Change node and edges through mapping functions:
+### Change node and edges through mapping functions:

 To dynamically modify edge properties, use `set_edge_[property]_mapping(...)`.
+All mappings are described in detail down below.

 For node properties, use `set_node_[property]_mapping(...)`.